Why Is My Tattoo Raised? Is It Normal & How To Fix It?

 Is it normal for a tattoo to be raised?

 It is normal for a fresh tattoo to have a raised appearance during its healing process.
 Usually, it gets raised in the morning after you get inked and gradually diminishes each day until your skin becomes entirely smooth.
-However, if you notice a prolonged raised texture on your tattoo, you should consult a dermatologist.
+However, if you notice a prolonged raised texture on your skin or tattoo bubbling, you should consult a dermatologist.

 Are raised tattoos harder to remove?